 - Take another walk before the bonus round.

-You’ve done enough already, so if you are ready to wrap it up, close your closet and celebrate.
+You’ve done enough already, so if you are ready to wrap it up, simply close your closet and celebrate.

 - Do it on your own with the instructions below, or for extra inspiration, instruction, and connection, try the Dress with Less Course.